-Who can attend the MOVE Summit?
+Who can attend MOVE?

-What if I or my youth has specific needs such as a special diet, interpreting services, a personal attendant or a physically accessible room?
+What if I or my youth has specific needs such as a special diet, interpreting services, a personal attendant, or a physically accessible room?

 Every effort will be made to meet the needs of all who come.
 Accessible lodging is available.
 Those who are accepted will receive a form to fill out requesting any dietary needs, as well as personal or room accommodations.

-Why should parents want to attend the summit?
+Why should parents want to attend MOVE?

 What is the process for filling out my youth’s application?